ghalipm-vanier-college/programming-algorithms-and-patterns-summer-2025/Labs/Lab12.md

 - Your implementation should aim to be concise (only relevant imports, minimal variable declarations).
 - Use static imports for `Collectors` methods if allowed by your style.
 - Provide a small `main()` or test snippet to demonstrate each task’s correctness.
-- Ensure you understand method references (`::`) and lambda shorthand.